 TDHCA's Reasonable Accommodations Rule, 10 TAC §1.204, ensures that persons with disabilities have access to TDHCA programs, housing and services.
-For the benefit of owners, subrecipients, the public, and Department staff, in early 2019 amendments were made to the Department's existing rule on Reasonable Accommodation to provide greater specificity on the timeframe within which a response by the property or the subrecipient (as applicable) to the person requesting the accommodation must be made.
+For the benefit of owners, subrecipients, the public, and Department staff, in early 2023 amendments were made to the Department's existing rule on Reasonable Accommodation to update the rule for federal guidance that had been released since the last rulemaking, adding several new programs to the rule that were not previously programs overseen by the Department, bringing the rule up to date and streamlining requirements..